kedro-org/kedro/docs/source/data/kedro_io.md

 This is why Kedro provides a built-in [PartitionedDataSet](/kedro.io.PartitionedDataSet), with the following features:

-* `PartitionedDataSet` can recursively load all or specific files from a given location.
+* `PartitionedDataSet` can recursively load/save all or specific files from a given location.
 * It is platform agnostic, and can work with any filesystem implementation supported by [fsspec](https://filesystem-spec.readthedocs.io/) including local, S3, GCS, and many more.
 * It implements a [lazy loading](https://en.wikipedia.org/wiki/Lazy_loading) approach, and does not attempt to load any partition data until a processing node explicitly requests it.
+* It supports lazy saving by using `Callable`

 ```{note}
 In this section, each individual file inside a given location is called a partition.